azzazzel/liferay-infrastructure-as-code-demo/README.md

 ### Describe your infrastructure

 If you are using the `fake_production` set up, there is nothing to do.
-The infrastructure is already defined in [fake_production.inventory](fake_production.inventory) file!
+The infrastructure is already defined in [provision_liferay_cluster/fake_production.inventory](provision_liferay_cluster/fake_production.inventory) file!

 The inventory file defines several inventory groups: